TKouyama/ROLO_LunarCalibration/README.md

 This repository will be composed of:
 - Program for converting TLE to SPK kernel
-- Program for calculating obsrevation geometry at a given date
+- Program for calculating obsrevation geometry at a given date using SPICE toolkit
-- Program for estimating lunar irradiance with the ROLO model
+- Program for estimating lunar irradiance at the given geometry with the ROLO model

 (Not completed yet.)